A fascinating and gripping exploration of those lured in and betrayed by compulsive liars by New York Times journalist Abby Ellin.

-While leading a double life would seem to be the exclusive domain of psychopaths and undercover agents, thousands of 'regular people' keep extraordinary secrets from those closest to them.
-Duped is an investigation of compulsive liars - and how they fool their loved ones - drawing on Abby Ellin's personal experience.
+While leading a double life sounds like the stomping ground of psychopaths, moles, and covert agents with indeterminate dialects, plenty of people who appear 'normal' keep canyon-sized secrets from those in their immediate orbits.
+These untold stories lead to enormous surprises, often unpleasant ones.
+DUPED is an investigation of compulsive liars - and how they fool their loved ones - drawing on Abby Ellin's personal experience.

 From the day Abby went on her first date with The Commander, she was caught up in a whirlwind.
 Within five months he'd proposed, and they'd moved in together.
 But there were red flags: strange stories of international espionage, involving Osama bin Laden and the Pentagon.
 Soon his stories began to unravel until she discovered, far later than she'd have liked, that he was a complete and utter fraud.